This article has links to products and services we love, which we may make commission from.

 If you are travelling alone or are a social group why not hop aboard the booze train with this pub night crawl in Bucharest?

-Bar hop between four-five different themed pubs which also means four-five alcoholic shots in each.
+Bar hop between four to five different themed pubs, which means four to five alcoholic shots in each.

-The tour takes place in the Old Town so if you managed to lose the crowd it won’t be hard to find them again!
+The tour takes place in the Old Town, so if you lose the crowd, it won’t be hard to find them again!

 The first couple of bars are more relaxed, getting you in the mood for the remaining party places – dancing is not mandatory!

-Expect to be mixing with locals and holiday-makers alike during the four-hour bar crawl.
+Expect to mix with locals and holiday-makers alike during the four-hour bar crawl.

-Flip-flops and sleeveless shirts are not permitted so dress up for the occasion.
+Flip-flops and sleeveless shirts are prohibited, so dress up for the occasion.

 - Reserve your ticket here